GYANTINC/gyant-android-sdk/README.md

 }
 ```
 **Note**: The isDev parameter must be set to false before submitting the app to production and gyantChatInit should be called before onCreate.

+## Include the SDK for Android in an Existing Application

+The  [samples](https://github.com/GYANTINC/gyant-android-sdk-samples)  included with the SDK for Android are standalone projects that are already set up for you.
+You can also integrate the SDK for Android with your own existing project.

 **Copyright © 2019 GYANT.com, Inc. All rights reserved.**